-Develop and flexibly execute a “practice plan”
+Develop, communicate and flexibly execute a holistic “practice plan.”

 WHY: When coaches are able to design, communicate and flexibly execute a plan for training sessions guided by short and long-term goals, instructional aims, demands of competition, athlete needs, safety, and available resources, they provide an intentional structure for athletes to maximize their sport participation outcomes.
 Planning practices enables coaches to strategically shape the quantity, timing, sequencing, and delivery of technical, tactical, and social-emotional instruction and feedback.
 Planning also provides a platform for the sequencing and periodization of physiological outcomes.
 Flexibility (within planning) allows coaches to make adjustments based on adverse circumstances, a change in resources (space, people, equipment), or based on ongoing observations.